 Sophie Docker - UK Programme development and outreach.
-Specialist facilitator, mediator, workshop leader.
+Specialist facilitator "Connecting Across Difference", mediator, workshop leader.

 Sophie is committed to exploring how we can organise in a way that is inclusive and collaborative using conflict as a driver for change.
-She works with conflict transformation and dialogue as an organiser and facilitator.
+She works with conflict transformation and dialogue as a facilitator, trainer and mediator.
 She has a degree in Politics and Economics and a Postgraduate diploma in Law and has trained in Restorative practices, Convergent Facilitation, mediation and Nonviolent Communication.
 She currently works facilitating Restorative processes and sharing Nonviolent Communication in organisations ranging from large corporations, through social enterprises, prisons and schools, with OpenEdge, Restorative Together and The Restorative Engagement Forum.
-Sophie has recently convened trainings with Miki Kashtan, Dominic Barter, Kirsten Kristensen and worked with charities NVC-UK, Seed of Peace, Building Bridges for Peace and The Centre for Peaceful Solutions.
-She is committed to exploring how we can organise in a way that is inclusive and collaborative using conflict as a driver for change.
+Her work is about illuminating and transforming the current internal and external domination systems and getting beyond a story of separation.

 Additional skills, training and qualifications:

 - Registered Practitioner with Restorative Justice Council

 - Restorative practices training including: Level 2 RJ; ‘Complex and Sensitive’; ‘Community Forums, Neighbourhood and Schools’